2022 NBA Finals: Redesigned logo and trophy

 On April 13, the NBA released a reimagined version of the classic NBA Finals wordmark that was used between 1986 and 1995 and from 2004 to 2017.
 The new logo also features a depiction of the Larry O'Brien Championship Trophy in the background.

 The NBA then announced on May 12 that the Larry O'Brien Championship Trophy and the Bill Russell NBA Finals Most Valuable Player Trophy have also been redesigned.
 Among the new changes to the Larry O'Brien Trophy, its base now consists of two disks that list the names of all the previous winning teams.
 The Bill Russell Trophy has been changed from a gold ball and silver net to primarily gold with silver accents.

+Russell died at his Mercer Island, Washington, home on July 31, 2022, at the age of 88.
+The news was announced in a Twitter post by his family.
+In a statement, NBA Commissioner Adam Silver said that Russell was "the greatest champion in all of team sports".

 With NBA commissioner Adam Silver missing games 5 and 6 due to the league's health and safety protocols, the Larry O'Brien Trophy was presented to the Warriors by deputy commissioner Mark Tatum instead.